What about a pre-approval process?

 As well as stating pre-authorization thresholds, most purchasing policies also state other criteria for making purchases, such as the purchase being 'needed', 'value for money', 'within budget', etc.

-To find templates for a purchasing policy and card holder policy, view this blog post on purchasing policies for churches.
+To learn more, view this blog post on purchasing policies for churches.

 To help you better understand the Approvals module as a whole, please visit the module overview page here.